w3f-grants-archive/ocw-ebics/README.md

 Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
 [Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.

+First, we will need to inject our types in the PolkadotJs interface [here:](https://polkadot.js.org/apps/#/settings/developer).
+Paste the contents of [`types.json`](https://github.com/element36-io/ocw-ebics/blob/main/pallets/fiat-ramps/types.json) in the text area and click `Save`.

+Now you will be able to open the block explorer and see transactions, events that have occured in the blockchain.

 For example, you can take a look at chain storage of `fiat-ramps` [here](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/chainstate)

+### New API url

+You can set the new url for the `ebics-service` via PolkadotJS interface.
+Follow this link to the `Sudo` [tab](https://polkadot.js.org/apps/#/sudo) and choose `FiatRamps.setApiUrl` extrinsic.
+Paste the new url for the API and click `Submit transaction`.
+If everything is good, i.e you are the Sudo account and you have the necessary rights, you should see the transaction included in the block and offchain worker starts querying the new API.

 ### Run in Docker